Niljanm/PHY101/README.md

-# ⚛️ Physics Lab - Master Core Physics Concepts
+# ⚛️ Multi-Module Calculator - Physics Calculator and Visualizer

-An interactive web application designed to help students understand and master fundamental physics through practical calculations and real-time visualizations.
+An interactive physics calculator and visualizer designed to help students understand and master fundamental physics concepts through practical calculations and real-time visualizations.

 ## What Can You Do With It?